 During early development, potentially useful compounds are studied in animals to evaluate desired effects and toxicity.
 Compounds that seem effective and safe are candidates for human studies.
-A protocol describing the clinical study must be approved by an appropriate institutional research board (IRB) and the FDA, which then issues an investigational new drug (IND) exemption permit.
-At this point, the patent time period for the compound begins, which usually provides the owner with exclusive rights for the next 20 yr; however, the drug cannot be sold until it is approved by the FDA.
+A protocol describing the clinical study must be approved by an appropriate institutional review board (IRB) and the US Food and Drug Administration (FDA), which then issues an investigational new drug (IND) exemption permit.
+At this point, the patent time period for the compound begins, which usually provides the owner with exclusive rights for the next 20 years; however, the drug cannot be sold until it is approved by the FDA.

 Phase 1 evaluates safety and toxicity in humans.
 Different amounts of the compound are given to a small number (often 20 to 80) of healthy, young, usually male volunteers to determine the dose at which toxicity first appears.

 Phase 2 determines whether the compound is active against the target disorder.
-The compound is given to up to about 100 patients for treatment or prevention of the target disorder.
+The compound is given for treatment or prevention of the target disorder.
 An additional goal is to determine an optimal dose-response range.

 Phase 3 evaluates the drug’s effect in larger (often hundreds to thousands of people), more heterogeneous populations in an attempt to duplicate the drug’s proposed clinical use.
 This phase also compares the drug with existing treatments, a placebo, or both.
 Studies may involve many practicing physicians and multiple research sites.
 The purpose is to verify efficacy and detect effects—good and bad—that may not have been observed during phases 1 and 2.